edgedb/edgedb/docs/stdlib/json.rst

         ... );
         {'{"a": 10, "b": 20}'}

-    ``empty_treatment`` is an enumeration responsible for the behavior of the function if an empty set is passed to ``new_value``.
-It contains one of the following values:
+    ``empty_treatment`` is an enumerable responsible for the behavior of the function if an empty set is passed to ``new_value``.
+This will contain one of the following values:

     - ``ReturnEmpty``: return empty set, default
     - ``ReturnTarget``: return ``target`` unmodified